vawale/vawale.github.io/_posts/2024-04-28-forwarding-function-objects.md

 ---
 layout: post
-title: "forwarding function objects"
+title: "Forwarding function objects"
+author: Vaibhav Awale
 date: 2024-04-28 00:00:00 -0000
 categories: C++
 ---

-# Forwarding function objects

-## clang-tidy check cppcoreguidelines-missing-std-forward
+## clang-tidy check - cppcoreguidelines-missing-std-forward

 Recently I worked on updating our llvm toolchain to version 17.
 This brought in some nice new static analysis checks from clang-tidy-17.
 One interesting check introduced is